-- Learning at home goes beyond assigned homework. - Schools recognise the need to support parents with learning at home and have developed resources to help. - IT platforms are being used to help with homework and learning at home. - Communications, relationships and partnership working between schools and parents have improved. - There is greater involvement from families.
+- Learning at home goes beyond assigned homework - developed resources to help.
+Schools recognise the need to support parents with learning at home and have - IT platforms are being used to help with homework and learning at home. - Communications, relationships and partnership working between schools and parents have improved. - There is greater involvement from families learning at home.
+These were: As well as the benefits, some responses highlighted limitations on